 Edward (Ted) is a Co-Founder and Director of Christchurch Pain Management Services.
 He is a fully qualified Specialist Pain Medicine Physician and an Anaesthetist.
-He is currently the Academic Head and Chair of the Department of Anaesthesia, Christchurch School of Medicine and Health Sciences, at University of Otago; and the Medical Director of Pain Management for the Canterbury District Health Board.
+He is a medical advisor to the Medical Council of New Zealand.
+He was, until recently, the Academic Head and Chair of the Department of Anaesthesia, Christchurch School of Medicine and Health Sciences, at University of Otago; and the Medical Director of Pain Management for the Canterbury District Health Board.

 Professor E.A.
 Shipton

 He obtained his MBCHB from the University of Cape Town and undertook his Specialist training in Anaesthesia in Bloemfontein and obtained his Doctorate in Medicine at the University of the Orange Free State.
 He spent time at the University of Oxford to studying Pain Medicine.